bodhichristian/notebooks/README.md

 # notebooks
-A repository of Jupyter Notebooks exploring Machine Learning with Python.
+A repository of Jupyter Notebooks exploring ML with Python.